 - Medical Scheduling – helps to get listed for medical appointments.

 Obviously, it’s not the end-list.
 We have mentioned only the most widespread categories.

 We suggest you define who are you making your app for (medical professionals/patients) and what purpose should it serve.
-Classifying your future app will outline the scope of both development and marketing activities to be covered.
+Classifying your future app will outline the scope of both healthcare mobile application development and marketing activities to be covered.

-Moreover, understanding what your target audience and why this app should be developed in the first place will significantly impact the design of your app.
+Moreover, understanding what your target audience and why this app should be developed in the first place will significantly impact the healthcare mobile app design.

 Key Medical App Design Features and Tech Stack